-- 3.2.1 Rents within the HRA are currently being restructured in line with the Government Rent Restructuring formula.
+3.2.1 Rents within the HRA are currently being restructured in line with the Government Rent Restructuring formula.
 The intention of this restructuring is to have a consistent approach to rental charges across the whole of the Public Sector housing stock.
-However the government has announced that it will be undertaking a fundamental review of rent restructuring and the entire subsidy regime over the next year as it recognises that the National HRA subsidy position is now in surplus and is not operating as originally intended. - 3.2.2 The average rent increase and the methodology by which rents on individual properties move towards the calculated (formula) rent is determined by the Government Rent Restructuring formula, which is allocated for 2008/09 in line with the Government's Comprehensive Spending Review and disseminated through the HRA subsidy determination.
-The settlement for 2008/09 is for one year only and extends the rent convergence path out from the original target of
+The government has undertaken a fundamental review of rent restructuring and the entire subsidy regime over the last year as it recognised that the National HRA subsidy position is now in surplus and is not

-- 2011/12 to 2016/17 in an attempt to negate the need for larger rent increases to achieve convergence.
-Due to the time it will take to complete a fundamental review and consult on results it is likely that the settlement for 2009/10 will also be for one year only. - 3.2.3 The percentage change in rental charges will vary from property to property depending on the formula rent calculation.
-It is proposed that the Council continues to follow the rent restructuring policies and adopts the revised convergence target date of 2016/17 specified in the Determination.
-This will result in an average rent increase of 4.72% for 2008/09. - 3.2.4 Revised rents will take effect from 1st April 2008.
-The tables below show the range of rent increases for 2008/09 in percentage and pounds per week terms.
+- operating as originally intended.
+The outcome of this review is due to be published in late spring of 2009. - 3.2.2 The average rent increase and the methodology by which rents on individual properties move towards the calculated (formula) rent is determined by the Government Rent Restructuring formula, which is allocated for 2009/10 in line with the Government's Comprehensive Spending Review and disseminated through the HRA subsidy determination.
+The settlement for 2009/10 is for two years only and extends the rent convergence path out from the original target of 2011/12 to 2023/24 in an attempt to negate the need for larger rent increases to achieve convergence. - 3.2.3 The percentage change in rental charges will vary from property to property depending on the formula rent calculation.
+It is proposed that the Council continues to follow the rent restructuring policies and adopts the revised convergence target date of 2023/24 specified in the Determination.
+This will result in an average rent increase of 5.65% for 2009/10. - 3.2.4 Revised rents will take effect from 1st April 2009.
+The tables below show the range of rent increases for 2009/10 in percentage and pounds per week terms.

 Rent Increase No of Properties

-Above 10% 0
+Above 8% 0

-8% to 10% 1
+7% to 8% 1

-6% to 8% 83
+6% to 7% 1087

+5% to 6% 10,918

-3% to 6% 12,138
+3% to 5% 216

-Less than 3% 33
+Less than 3% 0

 Rent Increase £/week No of Properties

+Between £5 - £6 33

-Between £4 - £5 144
+Between £4 - £5 3,302

-Between £3 - £4 5,245
+Between £3 - £4 8,166

-Between £2 - £3 6,650
+Between £2 - £3 721

-Between £1 - £2 216

-Between £0 - £1 0
+Less than £2 0